barryclark/jekyll-now/_posts/2019-09-17-My-Second-Post.md

 1. both: Listen first
 Tim suggested us to use the phrases in daily conversations to make it a habit.

 I tried "clarify expectations" and "listen first" on our individual working hour.
-My team members were all very supportive.
+My team members were all very supportive and we all practiced the skills together.
+We had a good start.